aiidateam/AEP/base_iterator/README.md

 Some methods of `BaseIteratorWorkChain` are very similar in scope to methods of `BaseRestartWorkChain`.
 Even though we see similarities of the two workchains, we preferred to keep this implementation completely independent from the `BaseRestartWorkChain`.
 We can discuss the interplay between the two classes.
+We did not discussed yet (not even informally) with a member of the AiiDA team.
+If you could assign a champion to us would be great.